Ryan-Porter66/Programming-Pangolins/README.md

 # Payroll Management by Ryan Porter, Evan Slominski, Brooks Robison, Blake Humes

+Edit: The server is down, so functionality will be limited.

 This is the final project for CSC 470 (Mr. Jenkins).
 This is a payroll management system.
 You can add employees/admins, delete them, edit them (including giving them deductions), edit the company information, and compile payroll (paystubs PDF and a NACHA file).

 1. If any links do not work, contact Ryan Porter to get that corrected